CBD for Perimenopause Pain - Joints, Muscles, Neuropathy, and more

-In fact, you can find roots to all the perimenopause symptoms there.
+In fact, you can find roots in all the perimenopause symptoms there.

-Check our our review of perimenopause versus menopause for more detail.
+Check our review of perimenopause versus menopause for more detail.

 Basically, this "family" of peptides including dynorphin are severely disrupted during perimenopause and beyond:

-The kisspeptin–neurokinin B (NKB)–dynorphin (KNDy) signalling system in the hypothalamus is the proximate and obligate stimulus of GnRH secretion, and is hypertrophied after the menopause
+The kisspeptin–neurokinin B (NKB)–dynorphin (KNDy) signaling system in the hypothalamus is the proximate and obligate stimulus of GnRH secretion and is hypertrophied after the menopause

 Why does this matter for perimenopausal pain?

 Han and Xie found dynorphin to be 6-10 times more potent than morphine on a per mole basis